 Linda has been with Sasco since 2002 as the part-time Accountant.
 She takes pride in keeping things running smoothly, particularly while the crew is on the road at the races.
 When not at the shop, she works full time as the Executive Director of a nonprofit foundation that awards scholarships and grants to children.
 She also loves spending time with her family, playing golf and going on camping trips.

 Fred joined Sasco in the fall of 2014 and has been busy working in all areas of the company since his first day.
 You will find him alongside our tire team at the track as well as assisting with race car prep trackside and in the shop.
-In addition, Fred will be driving the second Sasco semi, safely bringing customer race cars and tires to the track.
+In addition, Fred drives one of the Sasco semis, safely transporting customer race cars and tires to and from the track.

 Sheila brings over 20 years of combined management, warehouse and customer service experience to our team.
 She is always eager to jump in wherever needed and will often be the friendly voice you hear when you call Sasco.
 In her time off, she enjoys cooking, reading, travel, outdoor activities and spending time with friends.